Ansible Architecture Diagram

 Ansible utilizes SSH or WinRM protocols to establish secure communication channels between the control node and managed nodes.
 SSH is used for Linux-based systems, whereas WinRM is for Windows-based systems.
 This allows Ansible to execute commands, transfer files, and collect information from managed nodes.

-As a best practice, you don’t want your Ansible architecture that consists of playbooks and Inventory to be too specific.
-But on the other hand, you need to have a certain level of abstraction and keep out precise information.
-Therefore, to develop flexible code, you must separate site-specific information from the code, done with variables in Ansible.
+As a best practice, you don’t want your Ansible architecture, which consists of playbooks and Inventory, to be too specific.
+However, you need to have a certain level of abstraction and keep out precise information.
+Therefore, to develop flexible code, you must separate site-specific information from the code, which is done with variables in Ansible.

 Remember that when you develop dynamic code along with your static information, you can use this on any site with minor modifications to the variables themselves.
 However, you can have variables in different places, and where you place variables, such as a play header or Inventory, will take different precedence.
-So, to provide site-specific code, variables can be used in your Ansible deployment architecture.
+So, variables can be used in your Ansible deployment architecture to provide site-specific code.

 Before you proceed, you may find the following posts helpful for pre-information: